 With her distinct laugh, sparkling presence and erudite elocution, Aarti Sequeira is a sought-after television host, cookbook author, influencer, commentator, and judge.
 A mainstay on Food Network after winning Season 6 of Food Network Star, Sequeira is also known as “The Spice Queen” due to her comprehensive knowledge of spices.

-In addition to hosting her own show, Aarti Party, she also serves as judge on hit shows like Holiday Wars, Halloween Wars, Candy Land (hosted by Kristen Chenoweth), Luda Can’t Cook (featuring Ludacris), Guy’s Grocery Games, Supermarket Stakeout and Christmas Cookie Challenge.
-She’s cooked in competition and emerged victorious on Chopped, Cutthroat Kitchen & “GGG.”
-She cooks alongside the country’s best chefs on Guy’s Ranch Kitchen.
-Off-network appearances include teaching Ms Gomez how to cook on “Selena + Chef” (HBO Max) and voicing Chef Shobha in Disney Jr.’s “Mira, Royal Detective.
+In addition to hosting her own cooking show, Aarti Party, she also serves as judge on hit shows like Holiday Wars, Halloween Wars, Candy Land (hosted by Kristen Chenoweth), Luda Can’t Cook (featuring Ludacris), Guy’s Grocery Games, Supermarket Stakeout, and Christmas Cookie Challenge.
+She’s cooked in competition and emerged victorious on Chopped, Cutthroat Kitchen, and Guy’s Grocery Games.
+Additionally, she cooks alongside the country’s best chefs on Guy’s Ranch Kitchen.
+Off-network appearances include teaching Selena Gomez how to cook on Selena + Chef (HBO Max) and voicing Chef Shobha in Disney Jr.’s Mira, Royal Detective.

-Born in India, raised in Dubai, and educated in a British school, Aarti grew up amidst a varied tapestry of food cultures.
+Born in India, raised in Dubai, and educated in a British school, Sequeira grew up amid a varied tapestry of food cultures.
 After graduating from Northwestern University’s prestigious Medill School of Journalism, she began a career at CNN, covering everything from economic reports to the plight of firefighters after 9/11.
 She produced documentaries for television, including Sand and Sorrow (HBO), about the genocide in Darfur, narrated by George Clooney and directed by Peabody Award winner Paul Freedman.
 After the success of her YouTube cooking/variety show, she soon made her way to Food Network.